saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/basic-molecular-biology/index.md

 This stage answers: "What biological target should we go after?"
 Scientists study disease biology to identify proteins that, when modified, could alleviate symptoms or address root causes.
 This involves:

-- Genetic studies linking gene variants to disease susceptibility
+- **Genetic studies linking gene variants to disease susceptibility**: Researchers compare the DNA of people with a disease to healthy individuals, looking for genetic variations that appear more frequently in patients.
+For example, genome-wide association studies (GWAS) might reveal that people with a certain gene variant are three times more likely to develop Alzheimer's disease, suggesting that the protein encoded by that gene could be a good drug target.

-- Protein expression analysis in diseased vs. healthy tissues
+- **Protein expression analysis in diseased vs. healthy tissues**: Scientists measure which proteins are present at higher or lower levels in sick tissue compared to healthy tissue.
+If a specific protein is overproduced in cancer cells but not in normal cells, targeting that protein might selectively kill cancer while sparing healthy tissue.
+Techniques like mass spectrometry and immunohistochemistry help quantify these differences.

-- Pathway analysis to understand disease mechanisms
+- **Pathway analysis to understand disease mechanisms**: Diseases rarely involve just one protein—they involve networks of interacting proteins (pathways).
+By mapping these molecular pathways, scientists can identify which proteins are central to the disease process.
+For instance, in diabetes, researchers study the insulin signaling pathway to find proteins that could restore normal glucose metabolism when targeted by drugs.

 **AI/Computation role**:
-- Mining genomic databases to find disease-associated genes
+- **Mining genomic databases to find disease-associated genes**: AI algorithms can search through massive databases containing millions of genetic sequences from patients worldwide, identifying patterns that human researchers would miss.
+Machine learning can integrate data from multiple studies to find genes consistently linked to diseases, even when individual studies show weak signals.

-- Analyzing gene expression data with machine learning
+- **Analyzing gene expression data with machine learning**: When cells are diseased, they produce different amounts of thousands of proteins.
+Machine learning models can analyze this complex data to identify which protein changes are causes of disease (good drug targets) versus which are just side effects.
+These models can also predict which combination of protein targets might work best together.

-- Network analysis to identify key nodes in disease pathways
+- **Network analysis to identify key nodes in disease pathways**: Computational network analysis treats proteins as nodes and their interactions as connections, creating a map of cellular communication.
+AI can identify "hub" proteins that influence many others—shutting down one hub might have a bigger therapeutic effect than targeting proteins on the periphery.
+This is similar to how disrupting a major airport affects the entire airline network.

-- Predicting which proteins are "druggable" (have suitable binding sites)
+- **Predicting which proteins are "druggable" (have suitable binding sites)**: Not all proteins make good drug targets.
+AI models trained on existing drugs can analyze a protein's 3D structure and surface features to predict whether small molecules can bind tightly to it.
+These models look for pockets or grooves on the protein surface that are the right size, shape, and chemical environment to accommodate drug molecules.

 ### Stage 2: Hit Discovery